 Mega's financial condition, results of operation and business are subject to certain risks, which may negatively affect them.
-A detailed discussion of these risks can be found on pages 18 to 21 under "Risks" in our MD&A for the financial year ended September 30, 2019 (available on SEDAR at www.sedar.com) and elsewhere in this MD&A, including under "Financial Instruments", among other sections, where we discuss the concentration of our investments in NexGen and Toro, which represent the majority our assets (on a fair value basis), and the impact that material changes in their fair values could have on our financial condition and ability to carry on business.
+A detailed discussion of these risks can be found on pages 18 to 21 under "Risks" in our MD&A for the financial year ended September 30, 2019 (available on SEDAR at www.sedar.com) and elsewhere in this MD&A, including under "Financial Instruments", where we discuss the concentration of our investments in NexGen and Toro, which represent the majority our assets (on a fair value basis), and the impact that material changes in their fair values could have on our financial condition and ability to carry on business, and under "COVID-19 Risks" where we discuss certain risks to our business associated with the pandemic.